zarv1k/slate-hyperprint/README.md

 - Improve the output of unit tests by comparing hyperscript strings instead of JSON values.
 - Facilitate debugging and console logging of Slate values.

-See the [online demo](https://soreine.github.io/slate-hyperprint), that converts a Slate JSON representation to a Slate hyperscript representation.

 # Setup

 ```